robocorp/example-web-store-work-items/README.md

 | Sol Heaton    | Sauce Labs Fleece Jacket | 3695 |
 | Sol Heaton    | Sauce Labs Onesee        | 3695 |

+But, you can run this as a demo by supplying no item to the Control Room.
+The robot will use the default input used in testing.

 ## Local development

 When running in **Control Room**, the work items will be automatically managed and passed between steps in the process.
 However, when running locally, the work items can be simulated using folder structure and JSON files.